Come check out new stories in Volume 3 of the #RealLifeLibrary at the downtown Madison Public Library on March 17, 2018.

-Here’s what our partners said
+Here’s what our partners at Madison Public Library said:

 WHOA!
 Founder and Co-creator, Garrett Lee, and his colleagues and volunteers were an absolute pleasure to work with to bring this event to the Madison community.
 Their attention to detail and the thoughtfulness and care they put into planning and facilitating the event cannot be overstated.
 We already have another Real Life Library event planned for September and we intend to both continue and expand the library’s partnership with WHOA! in the future.
 We strongly encourage you to bring Real Life Library to your community too!

 Real Life Library Vision

 A series of live events and a corresponding digital video library that provides an opportunity for people to listen to and learn from (Read) other people’s stories (Books)